skwh/pardee-datastore/readme.md

 The shape endpoints are as follows:
 - `GET /keys`: Returns all column names labeled "key"
-- `GET /key/:key/values`: Returns all the values in the column labeled `:key` (url parameter variable)
+- `GET /group/:group/key/:key/values`: Returns all the values in the column labeled `:key` (url parameter variable)
 - `GET /range/values`: Returns all the columns labeled "range"
 - `GET /special/values`: Returns all the columns labeled "special"
+- `GET /group/:group/dataseries/:series/info`: Returns metadata about the dataseries, provided by the administrator.
+- `GET /categories/values`: Returns the different categories which data is sorted into (provided by administrator).
+- `GET /categories/:category/dataseries`: Returns the dataseries which belong to a given category.

 #### Response